top of page

 Among foremost issues is how and when template-based reproduction has emerged.
 In the metabolism-first approach, emphasis is put upon the ability of chemical networks to "reproduce" by autocatalysis.
 Catalysts are chemical species that enhance the rate of a reaction; the specificity of autocatalytic species is that they are products of the reactions they catalyze.
 The concept became popular in the theory of evolution through the notion of collectively autocatalytic sets introduced by Stuart Kauffman in the 80es.

-In an ongoing projet with Philippe Nghe (ESPCI, Paris), we aim at a general study of the dynamical and self-organizational properties of autocatalytic networks present in deterministic or random kinetic chemical networks.
-A first joint work is dedicated to the characterization of autocatalysis for diluted (i.e. low-concentration) chemical networks; it is shown that both the stoechiometric autocatalysis (i.e. existence of combinations of reactions increasing the stoechiometry of all species) and the dynamical (in general, rate-dependent) autocatalysis, i.e. positivity of the Lyapunov exponent of the linearized system, are equivalent or strongly related to a certain topological property of the network.
+see also 2024) is dedicated to the characterization of autocatalysis for diluted (i.e. low-concentration) chemical networks; it is shown that both the stoechiometric autocatalysis (i.e. existence of combinations of reactions increasing the stoechiometry of all species) and the dynamical (in general, rate-dependent) autocatalysis, i.e. positivity of the Lyapunov exponent of the linearized system, are equivalent or strongly related to a certain topological property of the network.

 Growth models.